Meshlab-HSN/NWT_I_WiSe2324/Practical_Lectures/Lecture4.md

 <br><br>

-## Changing the TCP congestion algorithm
+## Changing the TCP congestion algorithm globally

 To find out which TCP congestion algorithms our VM supports, we can look into the file <code>tcp_available_congestion_control</code>:
 <pre>